BrandonTayKaiheng/Heat-Transfer-Simulation-2D/README.md

 t = time

-α = thermal diffusity of the material
+α = thermal diffusivity of the material

 ∇ = The Laplace operator